We exist to keep alive the memory of 77 Squadron Royal Air Force, all who served in it and especially those killed in action.

 Australian Archivist: Lesley Gent

-On the Roll of Honour page is a list of the 101 Canadians killed in action whilst serving with 77.
-This is alongside the 37 Australians and the full, 890 KIA list.
+Roll of Honour page has a list of the 101 Canadians killed in action and the 37 Australians, as well as the full, 890 members of the squadon KIA list.
 We are grateful to members Lesley Gent in Australia and Michael J. Anglin in Canada for their dedicated work in providing a face and a background to these brave young men who left their homelands to fight, and die, for our freedom.

 The squadron archives are housed at the Yorkshire Air Museum, Elvington.
-To access information, contact us, or the museum email: collections@yorkshireairmuseum.org
+To access information, contact us, or the museum’s Collection Officer, Sarah Maultby, email: sarah.maultby@yorkshireairmuseum.org

-We highly recommend a visit to the Yorkshire Air Museum & Allied Air Forces Memorial at Elvington, the squadron’s base from October 1942 to May 1944, as we have a memorial at the gate, the 77 Squadron History Room and the famous full -size Halifax, “Friday the 13th” which can be booked for a private tour.
+Yorkshire Air Museum & Allied Air Forces Memorial at Elvington, was the squadron’s base from October 1942 to May 1944.
+We have a memorial at the gate, our Squadron History Room in the Bomber Command Building and the famous full-size Halifax, “Friday the 13th” in the main Canadian Memorial Hangar.
+The Halifax can be booked for private tours.

-We publish a newsletter packed with news of veterans and events, historical articles, photographs, details of operations and letters from members.
-This can now be viewed online as well as in print format.
-We maintain a Facebook page and this website.
+The Nickel is our newsletter with news of veterans and events, historical articles, photographs and letters from members.
+Members can now read this online as well as in print format.
+We maintain a Facebook page and donations help maintain this website.

-We endeavour to answer queries about the members of the squadron from the operational records and from the archives held at the museum, and we are grateful to new committee member, Paul Markham for his dedicated time.
-Donations for the volunteers’ time go towards the Association’s expenses.
+We endeavour to answer queries about the members of the squadron from the operational records and from the archives held at the museum, and we are grateful to new committee member, Paul Markham for this exacting and valuale work.
+Email: info@77squadron.org.uk

 WEBSITE NAVIGATION: To read the squadron history, go to the History tab below the flags at the top of any page (not on the picture or on the graphics on this home page).
 From there you can go to different sections of our history.
 Enjoy reading!.